ScottLogic/blog/_posts/2025-04-11-higher-kinded-types-with-java-and-scala.md

 ### Further Simulations

 We have seen how we can "_simulate_" HKT in Java defining a simple `Functor` and `Monad` capabilities for any `ListKind`.
-We can extend this basic simulation to other _kinds_ such as an `OptionalKind`, a `MaybeKind` and an `EitherKind`.
+We can extend this basic simulation to other _kinds_ such as an `OptionalKind`, a `MaybeKind`, and an `EitherKind`.

-You can find all the [example simulation code](https://github.com/MagnusSmith/simulation-hkt) on Github.
+You can find all the [example simulation code](https://github.com/MagnusSmith/simulation-hkt) on GitHub.

-So although defunctionalisation is a clever technique ot overcome Java's lack of native HKT support, it comes with several significant drawbacks.
+So although defunctionalisation is a clever technique to overcome Java's lack of native HKT support, it comes with several significant drawbacks.

 - **Increased Complexity and Boilerplate:**
   - **Witness Types:** You need to define "witness" interfaces or classes for each type class (like `Functor`, `Monad`) and concrete implementations for each type constructor you want to abstract over (`ListMonad`, `OptionalFunctor`, etc.).
 This adds a substantial amount of code that exists purely to encode the HKT pattern.